jaywilkas/xpytile/README.md

 python3, python-xlib

 # Bugs
-The script currently doesn't work perfectly, when the xfce4-bar is placed on the upper or right side of the screen.
+The script currently doesn't work perfectly, when the xfce4-bar is placed on the upper or left side of the screen.
 I'm currently not aware of another bug.
 When the program crashes, it writes traceback info in ```/tmp/xpytile_<USERNAME>.log```

 # Questions